Photon-Data/photon-hdf5/docs/phdata.rst

 - **spectral_ch2**
 - etc...

-specify which detector (pixel) is employed in each spectral band.
+specify which detector is employed in each spectral band.
 When the measurement records only 1 spectral band these fields may be omitted.
-The spectral bands are strictly ordered for increasing wavelengths.
+The spectral bands are strictly ordered for increasing wavelengths (see :ref:`wavelength_order`).
 For example, for 2-color smFRET measurements ``spectral_ch1`` and ``spectral_ch2`` represent the *donor* and *acceptor* channel respectively.

-If a measurement records more than 1 polarization states, the fields:
+If a measurement records more than 1 polarization state, the fields:

 - **polarization_ch1**
 - **polarization_ch2**